LI7XI/AudioAnalyzerDocs/docs/usage-examples/combine-types/spectrogram-waveform.md

 ## Spectrogram Waveform Example

-In this example, we have an objective: Syncing Spectrogram and waveform handlers together.
+In this example, we have an objective: Syncing Spectrogram and Waveform handlers together.

 First lets setup the skin.